-On a cold winter's evening, Mom would sometimes select Grandma's easy donut recipe from her recipe box, heat some lard or shortening on the old kitchen stove, and deep fry a big batch of donuts.
+On a cold winter's evening, Mom would sometimes select Grandma's easy donut recipe from her recipe box, heat some lard on the old kitchen stove, and deep fry a big batch of donuts.

 She used a ring-shaped cookie cutter to cut the donut rings, but sometimes she would cut the dough into other cookie shapes for me as well.

 Almost any simple shape can be used for donuts as long as it's small enough to enable proper frying overall.
 If the shape is too large, the centers will end up being doughy.
 That's why donuts have holes!

 It was so much fun watching the little rings of dough bob about in the hot oil while they were frying, and the warm, crispy donuts tasted so good when done.
 Now, you can enjoy making them in your kitchen for your family.

 Store-bought donuts are no match for Mom's old fashioned kind.
 Recently, I purchased a popular commercial donut from the grocery store and examined its list of ingredients:

 Enriched wheat flour, water, hydrogenated soybean and cottonseed oils, sugar, yeast, dextrose, calcium sulphate, salt, yellow corn flour, monoglycerides, guar gum, calcium propionate, wheat gluten, sodium stearoyl lactylate, sodium acid pyrophosphate, sodium bicarbonate, citric acid, ammonium sulphate, turmeric and annatto, ascorbic acid, azodicarbonamide, sulphites.
 Contains: wheat, soy, milk, eggs, and sulphites.

 Wow!
-That should set off a few warning bells!
+That list should set off a few warning bells!

 Flour, milk, eggs, sugar, butter, sodium bicarbonate (baking soda), cream of tartar, natural spices and a pinch of salt.

 What a difference!
 It's so easy to see why the homemade variety are not only better tasting but much better for us too.

 No wonder Mom's taste so delicious!